 In keeping with the district’s expectation that all students will actively engage in rigorous curriculum and maintain a high level of academic achievement, students are evaluated for participation in advanced courses based on each student’s academic performance and level of readiness.
 The following educational opportunities reflect the district’s commitment to academic excellence and the principle that every student is to be provided with appropriate educational challenges.

-ability will receive their math coursework in a resource classroom which is
+ability will receive their math coursework in either a resource classroom which

-Students entering 6th and 7th grade are evaluated for placement into enriched mathematics courses.
-Students who have a gifted identification in the area of math and/or superior cognitive ability will be placed in the higher level math courses, as well as high-achieving math students who have teacher recommendations.
-8th grade students who have earned a B or higher in Accelerated Math and their math teacher’s recommendation those students and those students who have a gifted identification in math and/or superior cognitive ability are urged to take Algebra 1.
+Students entering middle school mathematics are evaluated for placement into enriched and accelerated mathematics courses.
+Students who have a gifted identification in the area of math and/or superior cognitive ability will be placed in the higher level math courses along with high-achieving math students who have teacher recommendations.
+Grade 8 and accelerated grade 7 math students who have successfully completed enriched math coursework and who have their math teacher’s recommendation are urged to take Algebra 1.

 Advanced Placement Courses (AP)

 The Advanced Placement Program offers college level courses to high school students.
 Students who perform well on AP exams may earn college credit and advanced placement while at the same time establishing themselves as competitive college applicants.

 rigor for advanced students.
 The curriculum pacing in these courses is

 accelerated and the instruction is focused on higher level thinking skills,